CMU-17313Q/nodebb-f24-swifties/README.md

 Please download the jest dependencies through npm install jest and npm install jest-environment-jsdom.
 After this also add "test:jest": "jest --config ./jest.config.js", in package.json's "scripts" section.
 After this, run npm run test:jest, and the tests about our added material will get executed!

+In order to get rid of eslint error, also add the jest dependency in eslint.src file.

 ***************************************************************************************************